netdata/blog/blog/2023-03-01-anomaly-detection-on-prometheus-metrics/index.md

 This was a great starting point and helped keep things simple to reason about in the early days as we dogfooded(fed?) the functionality internally and with the wider Netdata community.

-> 💡 Check out [community launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717/1) from last March for more background.
+> 💡 Check out the [community launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717/1) from last March for more background.

 However not all metrics are captured every second by default and often some of those that might be most important to you are not.